 - 1. Adoption of the Agreement and Plan of Merger, dated as of March 15, 2019, by and among Xerox Corporation, Xerox Holdings Corporation and Xerox Merger Sub, Inc.; - 2.
 Election of each of the seven directors named in this joint proxy statement/prospectus; - 3.
 Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; - 4.
 Approval, on an advisory basis, of the 2018 compensation of our named executive officers; - 5.
-Authorization of the amendment of the Xerox restated certificate of incorporation to implement a majority voting standard for certain corporate actions; - 6.
-Approval of the proposal to authorize the adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes to approve the foregoing proposals at the time of the Annual Meeting; and - 7.
-A shareholder proposal regarding a simple majority vote requirement, if properly presented.
+Authorization of the amendment of the Xerox restated certificate of incorporation to implement a majority voting standard for certain corporate actions; and - 6.
+Approval of the proposal to authorize the adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes to approve the foregoing proposals at the time of the Annual Meeting.